C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

 Step 1

-Display Equivalent Situation 1 in Appendix 1.1 on the interactive whiteboard.
-Ask the students to describe the relationship between the masses of the acrobats that is represented in this situation.
+Display for students the Equivalent Situation 1 in Appendix 1.1.
+Ask students to compare the masses of the acrobats that is represented in this situation.

-• Distribute a copy of Appendix 1.1 and Appendix 1.2 to the students.
-Ask them to complete situations 1a and 1b presented in Appendix 1.1, respecting the relationship between the masses of the acrobats represented in Equivalent Situation 1.
+- Distribute a copy of Appendix 1.1 and Appendix 1.2 to the students.
+Ask them to complete situations 1a and 1b presented in Appendix 1.1, respecting the masses of the acrobats represented in Equivalent Situation 1.

 Ask students the following questions: